rahul-akumar/rahul-akumar/README.md

 </div>

 ## About
-Profession product designer with 21 years of experience trying to break the internet, and build stuff that doesn’t crash.
+Professional product designer with 21 years of experience trying to make and break things on the internet.

 ## My Progress